NewBww/coldbrew-web-project/README.md

 This website is about coldbrew.
 Starting from what is coldbrew coffee to how to make one.

-Using HTML, CSS and a pinch of Javascript to design these websites.
+Using HTML, CSS and a pinch of Javascript to built and designed.